 O.k., I lied.
 You need to quickly consider your starter.
 Essentially yogurt is simply milk with added starter that’s kept in a warm place to culture.
 You can buy a powdered starter like this one online or at a well-stocked grocery store.
 Or just use store-bought yogurt as your starter.
 Both work just fine.
 Just make sure the yogurt you’re purchasing states that it has “live and active cultures” or lists them in the ingredient list.
 Now about that warm place?
 I’ve talked with many people who have had luck wrapping their jar of yogurt in a towel and placing it in a warm spot in the house.
 Our house is old and drafty, so I haven’t had luck with that; instead, I put mine in a little camping cooler alongside a couple jars of hot water.
 This creates a warm little nest that makes for happy, firm yogurt.
 The trick is to use as small of a cooler as possible — the larger the cooler, the harder it is to maintain a nice warm temperature.

 For this recipe, feel free to use low-fat or fat-free milk if you’d prefer.
 I think whole milk yogurt just tastes better, so I call for it here.
 Soy milk generally doesn’t have active cultures, so it isn’t a good candidate.
 If you’re smart, you may decide to do a double batch of these roasted strawberries and use them later spooned over vanilla ice cream or ladled on top of a simple butter cake.
+Please note, I didn’t note prep times or cook time in this recipe as it will vary so much depending on how you decide to process your yogurt.

 For the yogurt: